UDOOboard/Neo-Docs/docs/07_Arduino_M4_Processor/04_Programming.md

 # External Arduino IDE

+<span class="label label-warning">Heads up!</span>A microSD with a with UDOOBuntu2 have to be up and running to program the Arduino&trade; M4 from an external PC.
+Expecially the USB direct Connection(USB OTG Gadget) and the UDOO FOTA server are the software needed.

 <span class="label label-warning">Heads up!</span>For external programming the serial monitor doesn’t work yet.

 ### Connect UDOO NEO